Magnetite Stone Pendant Wire Wrapped .925 Sterling Silver

 Magnetite Pendant Wire Wrapped in .925 Sterling Silver Round Wire

-An attractive dark charcoal gray metallic stone with an antique, medieval like finely pitted surface appearance near the bottom back with some pits exhibiting maroon-brown hematite.
-While presented reasonably well with most colors of clothing, it is best worn with earth tone colors, also a good conversation piece; a consistent smooth flat metallic front surface, flat face contour, and near standard triangular shape provides some appeal to a purist view, but overall, mostly naturalistic to an artistic stone.
+An attractive dark charcoal gray metallic stone with an antique, medieval like finely pitted surface appearance with some dark glassy patches of silicate minerals and a fine line of green Chrysocolla.
+Versatile, presented reasonably well with most colors of clothing; best worn with earth tone colors, also a good conversation piece; overall, mostly naturalistic to an artistic stone.

-Description: Metallic dark charcoal gray with some fine pitting; rounded triangle shaped stone wrapped in 22 gauge sterling silver wire.
+Description: Metallic dark charcoal gray with some fine pitting and patches of glassy silicate minerals; rounded trapezium shaped stone wrapped in 22 gauge sterling silver wire.

-Pattern: Solid dark charcoal gray metallic with some fine pitting at bottom back surface.
+Pattern: Dominant dark charcoal gray metallic with some very fine pitting and patchy glassy areas.

-Unique Features: Magnetic (attracted to a magnet); dark metallic charcoal color and some fine pitting (typical for this stone type) on bottom back surface.
+Unique Features: Magnetic (attracted to a magnet); dark metallic charcoal color and some fine pitting (typical for this stone type); patchy glassy areas.

 Treatment: None; natural stone, smoothed and polished only.